jeyemwey/bahnplan/README.md

 ## Set up

 In the folder `inc`, you can find a file called `Configuration.sample.php`.
 Duplicate it and delete ".sample", so you have `Configuration.php`.
-In there, you can find some default database config:
+Next to some text boxes which you might want to change, you can find some default database config:

 ```
 "db" => [